Greece Moments Greece Moments

 Agii Saranta Beach

-The beach bars on site (including Sarande and Monk) provide loungers and umbrellas and are all recommended.
-In midsummer, Agii Saranta Beach is well frequented, then parking spaces down on the beach become scarce.
+The beach bars on site (including Sarande and Monk) provide loungers and umbrellas and are all worth a visit.
+In midsummer, Agii Saranta Beach gets busy, and parking spots down by the beach can become scarce.

 Plaka

-Fantastic beach of light pebbles and turquoise blue water.
+A fantastic beach of light pebbles and turquoise blue water.
 The northern section is operated by the Eden Hotel, which provides umbrellas and loungers.
-You can also park here very comfortably for about €6.
+You can also park here very comfortably for around €6.

 Plaka Beach Pilion Griechenland